 Interpreting The Stats:

 This implies that consumers spend just as much time browsing and researching a purchase with a mobile device as they do with their PC.
-However, when it comes time to make the actual purchase, they prefer to do that exercise with their PC or laptop.
+When it comes time to make the actual purchase, they prefer to do that with a PC or laptop.

 To keep up with what consumers are doing online, a company must adapt their website to be responsive for those visiting via smartphone or tablet.